Self-Care

 • Improved mood and anxiety, reduced stress, optimism, gratitude, improved cognitive skills, and even better health are all linked with journaling.

-All of us can benefit from quality time alone, wherever we fall on the introvert-extrovert spectrum.
-Here are just a few of the benefits of solitude:
+Everyone can benefit from quality alone time, no matter where we fall on the introvert-extrovert spectrum.
+Here are some key benefits:

 • Clear your mind